8 Incredible Examples of Interactive Data Visualization

 When New York City rolled out its bike-sharing program, the New Yorker used live data, provided by Citi Bike, to map where people rode in the city for one month.
 The interactive visualization tells a fascinating story about how New Yorkers find new ways to navigate through the city as the month progresses.

-Based on available data from the Bureau of Alcohol, Tobacco, and Firearms, the Washington Post employed visual data analysis to create a rare snapshot of the concentration of confiscated weapons across the District County.
-In a city where gun violence regularly makes headlines, using data to tell this story has allowed the Post to cut through political rhetoric, and present the facts.
+Unfortunately, this interactive makes our list.
+Updated by the crew at the Washington Post, this visual analysis shows the school shootings in America since the Columbine High School massacre in 1999.
+In a country where gun violence regularly makes headlines, using data to tell this story has allowed the Post to cut through political rhetoric, and present the facts.
+Seeing is believing, unfortunately.

 These examples are just the tip of the iceberg.
 Interactive data visualizations have the potential to transform how you communicate data across the board.
 Here are just a few of the other possibilities for this powerful communication tool: